 [1] Nuclear generation is not part of the All-Requirements Project power supply.
-It is owned directly by the Project Participants.
+It is owned directly by some Project participants.

-[2] includes landfill gas consumed by FMPA's ownership share of the Stanton Energy Center as a supplemental fuel source, as well as bagasse consumed by U.S. Sugar
+[2] Includes landfill gas consumed by FMPA's ownership share of the Stanton Energy Center as a supplemental fuel source, as well as bagasse consumed by U.S. Sugar cogeneration facility in the production of power purchased by FMPA.